ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

   0.13%         1  _PyLong_New:python312_d.dll
 ```

+{{% notice  Note%}}
+You can close command line window with `python_d.exe` running when you finish sampling.
+Sampling will also automatically end when sample process finishes.
+{{% /notice %}}

 In the above example we can see that the majority of code executed by CPython's `python_d.exe` executable resides inside the `python312_d.dll` DLL.

 Note that in `sampling ....e.e.e.e.e.` is a progressing printout where: